LuizSudo/UniverseStudio/BUILD.md

 # Universe Studio Build Instruction
+Universe Studio was written using C++, so it is necessary to install some dependencies to compile the software

+The following are the packages required for compilation on different Linux distros.
 # Requeriments
 Ubuntu:
 `sudo apt install cmake g++ clang libc++-dev libx11-dev libxcursor-dev libxi-dev libgl1-mesa-dev libfontconfig1-dev`